Driver's 911 call, crash video key to trial in anti-gang activist's death

 Minutes after AnnMarie Drago’s Nissan Rogue drove over anti-gang activist Evelyn Rodriguez, fatally injuring the grieving mother on the same Brentwood block where her daughter’s slaying happened two years earlier, the motorist dialed 911 and pleaded for help.

-A transcript of the 911 call Drago made, describing a frantic scene, is among the court file in her criminally negligent homicide case as her trial is set to begin this week in state court in Central Islip.
+A transcript of the 911 call Drago made, describing a frantic scene, is part of the court file in her criminally negligent homicide case as her trial is set to begin this week in state court in Central Islip.

 “You have to get an ambulance here,” Drago said, giving her location on Ray Court.
 “I just ran over somebody.
 She’s in the street.
 She’s not moving … I think I ran over her head.
 There’s blood.
 She’s not moving.”